near

 (210) 225-0071

-Mission of The Housing Authority of Bexar County is to create, promote, and sustain diversified and affordable housing opportunities, while encouraging resident stability and economic independence.
+The mission of The Housing Authority of Bexar County is to create, promote, and sustain diversified and affordable safe housing opportunities, while encouraging resident stability and economic independence through a community-based approach.

 Monday: 8:00 AM - 5:00 PM Tuesday: 8:00 AM - 5:00 PM Wednesday: 8:00 AM - 5:00 PM Thursday: 8:00 AM - 5:00 PM Friday: 8:00 AM - 5:00 PM Saturday: CLOSED Sunday: CLOSED